-Whether you’re researching ways to fund an expansion or you need financing to meet your business’ current needs, you’ll soon realize that you basically have two choices: dilutive financing and non-dilutive financing.
-While dilutive financing is the flashier option — think about all the venture capital success stories that have flooded your LinkedIn feed in recent months — these come at a price in the form of giving up a piece of their business.
+Whether you’re researching ways to fund an expansion or you need financing to meet your business’s current needs, you’ll soon realize that you basically have two types of funding programs: dilutive funding and non-dilutive funding.
+While dilutive financing is the flashier option — think about all the startup founders’ venture capital success stories that have flooded your LinkedIn feed in recent months — these come at a price in the form of giving up a piece of their business.

 Non-Dilutive Financing Explained

 Non-dilutive financing might also be referred to as non-dilutive capital or non-intrusive capital.
 Regardless of which name you hear, the bottom line is that these terms indicate that the funding was received without the business owner having to forfeit some portion of the company.
 In other words, you, as the owner, retain full control of your business — even as you enjoy access to this free money.

 Different types of non-dilutive funding are available.
 Depending on their requirements, it could be a challenge to be approved.